The Smart Utility Enterprise 2011-2015: IT Systems Architecture, Cyber Security and Market Forecast

 - Justify investments in products and solutions based on forecasted U.S. market size

-- Identify consultants and integrators to partner with to deliver complete solutions into client accounts
+- Identify consultants and integrators to partner with to deliver complete solutions into customer accounts